LusineHovs/Extensions/EngArmConverter/README.md

 }
 Console.ReadKey();
 ```
-Below is the program's demonstration gif.
+Below is the program's demonstration gif: you write armenian words written in english letters program converted it into armenian letters.

 #Output